-Criminal Lawyer Grand Rapids, MI
+Criminal Lawyer In Grand Rapids, Michigan

 If you’ve been charged with a drug offense, you may be wondering whether the charge is it really worth fighting.
 Are the costs of hiring an experienced Grand Rapids, Michigan criminal lawyer worth avoiding a drug conviction on your record?
 The answer is a definite “yes” when you consider just how much is at stake.

 It is unfortunately common for drug convictions to result in prison time.
 In fact, a significant portion of inmates in state and federal prisons are serving time for non-violent drug offenses.
 This is one of the many reasons why it is important to avoid a conviction if you can.
 Hiring an experienced Grand Rapids, MI criminal lawyer from Blanchard Law who is serious about protecting your interests is a good place to start.

 If you do face jail time after a conviction, the length of your sentence will depend on a number of factors, including: